 WELCOME to the Original POETIC BLOOMINGS.

-We are in our tenth year, and are happy to present our new vision for an old familiar place where the poet in you can put down roots and flourish.
+We are in our tenth year, and are happy to present still a newer vision for an old familiar place where the poet in you can put down roots and flourish.
 We will continue to stay true to our mission: to propagate poetry and the people who pose it.
 We are all about YOU.
 Promotion is part of this battle we wage, and if POETIC BLOOMINGS can aid in some small way, then we have accomplished much!
-Join us regularly to stay abreast of goings on, prompts, poetic forms, links to other poetry forums and our contributing poets, interviews and whatever else we deem important for your information and enjoyment.
-We are glad to host you.
+Join us regularly to stay abreast of goings on through prompts and other poetic devices, links to other poetry forums and our contributing poets, (the occasional interview) and whatever else we deem important for your information and enjoyment.
+Marie Elena and I are glad to host you again.
 Take a walk along with us as our poetic garden blooms.
-Once again, welcome to POETIC BLOOMINGS!
+Once again, we re-welcome you to POETIC BLOOMINGS!

 YOUR POETIC BLOOMINGS CO-HOSTS:

 WALTER J. WOJTANIK

 What would Walter J. Wojtanik say about himself if he were still with us?
 I haven’t the slightest clue.
 But I’ll tell you what I do know.
 Walter came about his poetic wile the old-fashioned way.
 He EARNED it!
 (Where the hell is John Houseman when you need him?)
 The once shy and unassuming nebbish (hard to believe it, isn’t it) found his way around words at an early age, writing science fiction at ten, love songs for a future lovely at thirteen and found poetry soon after he realized his lyrics were rather poetic.
 And yes, there really is such a thing as found poetry!